Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Step 5 — Test, Learn, Recalibrate

 Launch your trigger map, then watch what happens.
-Track two things for each trigger: accuracy (does this trigger correctly identify users in the state we think they’re in?) and effectiveness (does the response actually change behavior?).
+Track two things for each trigger: accuracy (does this trigger correctly identify users in the state we think they’re in?) and effectiveness (does the response actually change behaviour?).

 A trigger that fires on every account isn’t specific enough.
 A trigger that fires on two accounts per quarter isn’t sensitive enough.
 Adjust thresholds until each trigger is catching real signals at a manageable volume.

-Real Examples of Stage-Matched Behavioral Triggers
+Real Examples of Stage-Matched Behavioural Triggers

 Onboarding Stall Recovery (Activation stage)